yongrenjie/penguins/docs/tutorials/quickstart.rst

    >>> pg.read("tests/data/rot1", 2)
    Dataset1D('/Users/yongrenjie/penguins/tests/data/rot1/2/pdata/1')

-(If you are not familiar with TopSpin's directory layout yet, see `topspin`.)
+(If you are not familiar with TopSpin's directory layout yet, see :doc:`/topspin`.)
 Note that penguins is only capable of reading Bruker data, and there is no support for 3D or higher spectra.